MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ### Issue: Cryptographer error encountered

 This error is visible under **Type info** in *edge://sync-internals* and may mean that the user's service side data needs to be reset.
-The next screenshot shows an example of the details for a cryptography error.
+The next screenshot shows an example of the following cryptography error:

+"Error:GenerateCryptoErrorsForTypes@../../components/sync/driver/data_type_manager_impl.cc:42, cryptographer error was encountered".

 :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-crypto-error-new.png" alt-text="Cryptographer error.":::